VaibhavDabral11/Linux-Commands/README.md

 for executing this file ```chmod +x scriptname.sh ``` for enable executing rights then execute using this commands ``` ./scriptname.sh ```

-19. For checking dir rights use this ``` ll ``` commands
+19. For checking dir rights use this ``` ll ``` commands :-

-21. For finding any file and a folder use these commands given bellow :
+21. For finding any file and a folder use these commands given bellow :-
 ```
 find . -name "example.txt"
 find . -name "folderName"
 ```
-22. Kill process in Linux
+22. Kill process in Linux.
     1. Firstly list process uaing given command bellow :
        ```@ruby
         ps aux | grep code